vasilakisfil/Introspected-REST/README.md

 ### 3.4.
 Network level
-Finally, in the network level, the browser (or any other non-browser client) sends the networked request in one of the TCP, UDP, etc
+Finally, in the network level, the browser (or any other non-browser client) sends the networked request in one of the TCP, UDP, etc.

 The actual protocol depends on the protocol used by the protocol level.